pulakeshpradhan/share/AHP_in_GEE.md

 1.   **Defining the Region of Interest (Geometry)**:

 *   You define your region of interest as the state of Odisha using the FAO/GAUL/2015/level1 dataset.
 This dataset contains the boundaries of administrative regions at the level of states and provinces.
-By filtering the dataset for 'Orissa' (the official name of Odisha), you specify the area to perform all further analysis.
+By filtering the dataset for 'Orissa' (the official name: Odisha), you specify the area to perform all further analysis.

 ```javascript
 var geometry = ee.FeatureCollection('FAO/GAUL/2015/level1').filter(ee.Filter.eq('ADM1_NAME', 'Orissa'));